-Every local RSPCA branch is a separate charity, so contrary to what many people think, the RSPCA Cambridge does not receive automatic funding and local branch animal welfare services entirely depend on what we can raise.
+Every local RSPCA branch is a separate charity, so the RSPCA Cambridge does not receive automatic funding.
 We have a 10-point plan to ensure that we keep full services running and to do this we need to raise £100,000 per year.

 See below for some ways you can donate.
 There are also plenty of opportunities for volunteering in Cambridge and nearby if you would rather give your time.

-We rely very heavily on donations both of money and items that we can sell in any of the 3 RSPCA charity shops in the Cambridge area.
+We rely very heavily on donations both of money and items that we can sell in any of the three RSPCA charity shops in the Cambridge area.

 If you are a UK taxpayer, please Gift Aid your monetary donation.
 This means that for every £1 you donate, the RSPCA Cambridge receives an extra 25p.
-To do this simply choose your preferred method below.
-For more information on Gift Aid see the HRMC website.
+For more information on Gift Aid see the HMRC website.

 Just download Give as you Live and shop normally online.
 Every time you make a purchase at thousands of stores including Tesco, Boots, John Lewis, Sainsbury’s, Amazon, play.com and many more, those companies will donate some money to us.

 It’s easy, free and every penny really does count.